 Lent begins with a unique day called “Ash Wednesday” where we reflect on the frailty of our fallen human condition.
 We look solemnly at the curse that was pronounced over man in Genesis: for you are dust, and to dust you shall return (Genesis 3:19).

-*service will be approximately 40 minutes
+*each service will be approximately 40 minutes

 A key component of the preparation of Lent is fasting.
 Fasting has two interlocking components–the giving up of something lesser and the taking on of something greater.
 In the wilderness, when Jesus was fasting, Satan came to tempt him saying, “command these stones to become loaves of bread” but Jesus responded quoting Deuteronomy 8, “Man shall not live by bread alone, but by every word that comes from the mouth of God” (Matthew 3:3-4) Jesus gave up temporary provision to show where true provision is found.
 Sundays during Lent are never fast days because they represent the resurrection and therefore a day of feasting.